-12 out of the 24 apartments have already been sold, with the remaining units all two-bedrooms priced between $545,000 and $630,000.
+The remaining units are all two-bedrooms priced between $545,000 and $630,000.
 Out of the 12 apartments still remaining for sale, some are a single storey and some are two storey with an internal staircase.
 All apartments feature two bathrooms and a walk-in (or walk-through) wardrobe in the large main bedroom.
 As well as being perfect for downsizers who utilise the second bedroom for either extra storage or a spare bedroom for visiting guests, the floor plans and location of Alto Strada are also great for young professionals who work in the CBD.

 Features include stone benchtops and pendant lights in the kitchen, full air-conditioning, full-size baths and separate powder room.
 Bathrooms are finished in elegant shades of white ceramic tiles and stone bench tops, mirror cupboards and quality tap fittings.